Diego Pary: Ambassador of Bolivia to the OAS (2011–2018)

 In 2011, Pary was named Ambassador of Bolivia to the Organization of American States (OAS) and Concurrent Ambassador of Bolivia to Trinidad and Tobago, Jamaica, Dominica and The Bahamas.
 At the OAS, he took on different leadership roles: President and Vice President of the Permanent Council, President of the Interamerican Council for Comprehensive Development, President of the Indigenous Peoples Workgroup, President of the Agenda Subcommission and President of the Declaration of Cochabamba Workgroup.
-In addition, he was President of the Commission on Judicial and Political Affairs and President of the Commission on Hemispheric Security.
-During his term he also organized the 42nd General Assembly of the OAS, which took place in Cochabamba in 2012.
-He also promoted the passing of the Social Charter of the Americas and the American Declaration on Indigenous Rights.

 Foreign Minister of Bolivia (2018–2019)

-On September 4, 2018, Pary was appointed as Minister of Foreign Affairs of Bolivia replacing Fernando Huanacuni Mamani.
-On November 11, 2019, Pary submitted his resignation following the accusations of fraud in the October 20, 2019 Bolivian elections.
+On 4 September 2018, Pary was appointed as Minister of Foreign Affairs of Bolivia replacing Fernando Huanacuni Mamani.
+On 11 November 2019, he submitted his resignation following the accusations of fraud in the 20 October 2019 Bolivian elections.

 Flight and Return to Bolivia

 After the fall of the Morales administration, Pary fled to Nicaragua where he remained until early 2020.
 He was initially tipped as a potential Presidential candidate for MAS in the upcoming 2020 Bolivian general election.
 Eventually, former Minister of Economy Luis Arce was nominated as a candidate and elected president.

 On 19 November 2020, the Chamber of Senators named Pary Ambassador of Bolivia to the United Nations.